burnedpopcorn/Pizza-Tower-19Plus-Decompilation/README.md

 >
 > Unless you remove the pre and post build .bat files, but you won't have sound

-GameMaker Version Used: 2023.11, but I personally use 2024.2
+GameMaker Version Used: 2024.2

 ## Current Progress

-fuck man, i already told you idk
+Everything works fine, but

+- Organization is needed
+- States aren't Enums
+- Arrow Keys Icon fails to display

+and that's kinda it

 ### Thanks to
 - QuantumV, for his decompiler